PatrickMcGrath29/thegoodland/content/posts/2024-03-08-everyone-who-thirsts-come-to-the-waters-—-isaiah-55.md

 ### Listen carefully to Me

 After asking us this question, God gives us a command.
 "Listen carefully to Me", He says, "and eat what is good, and let your soul delight itself in abundance".
 We will find that it will take care and diligence to walk on this path that God sets before us.
-"Difficult is the way that leads to life, and there are few who find it", the Lord Jesus tells us.
+"Difficult is the way that leads to life, and there are few who find it", the Lord Jesus tells us (Matthew 7:14).
 Along this way of blessed communion with God we will find many distractions and temptations that will seek to divert our attention away from our Master.
 We will come across much food that, while looking attractive on the outside, will actually be rotten and poisonous.
 We must continue on in this path with great care, holding in our hearts the awareness that our Master is the only One who gives that which truly satisfies the soul.

 ### Incline your ear, and come to Me